grenas405/genesis-trace/README.md

 3. **Composability**
    - Components work together but remain independent
    - Mix and match features as needed
-   - Standard interfaces (Response, Request) for interoperability
+   - Standard interfaces for interoperability

 4. **Type Safety First**
    - Full TypeScript support with no `any` types
    - Comprehensive type exports for all public APIs
-   - IntelliSense-friendly design
+   - IntelliSense-friendly design for excellent DX

-5. **Framework Agnostic**
-   - Universal HTTP contract works with any framework
-   - Standard Web APIs (Request, Response, fetch)
-   - Adapters for popular frameworks (Oak, Hono, Express)

-6. **Production Ready**
+5. **Production Ready**
-   - Battle-tested design patterns
+   - Battle-tested design patterns from real-world applications
-   - Security-first approach (size limits, validation, sanitization)
    - Performance optimized (lazy evaluation, minimal overhead)
-   - Comprehensive error handling
+   - Comprehensive error handling and graceful degradation
+   - Memory-efficient with configurable limits

-7. **Developer Experience**
+6. **Developer Experience**
-   - Beautiful, readable output
+   - Beautiful, readable output by default
-   - Intuitive APIs
+   - Intuitive, discoverable APIs
    - Extensive documentation and examples
    - Easy to test and mock